aviayos/Studies-Projects-Pacman/README.md

 # Pacman
 This is a reproduction of the famous pc game, Pacman.
-This project was part of studies.
+This project was part of my studies.
 The code written in C++.